 This writer has a profound fascination with attention-seeking behavior(s).
 Also, profoundly astute at capturing the attention of peers, family, and friends, this writer is also no stranger to these histrionic red flags into a possible personality disorder.

-Let us be completely honest, some of know, without too much consideration and thought, exactly how to gain the attention of our peers, friends, and family.
-Some of us, conversely, couldn’t get the attention they were seeking if their life depended on it.
-The level and intensity of attention seeking behavior begins and ends with the ability, tenacity, and creativity of the person seeking attention.
+Let us be completely honest, some of know, without too much consideration and thought, exactly how to gain our peers, friends, and family’s attention.
+Conversely, some of us could not get the attention they were seeking if their life depended on it.
+The level and intensity of attention-seeking behavior begin and ends with the ability, tenacity, and creativity of the person seeking attention.
 Attention seeking behaviors can be attributed to various mental health diagnoses.
-To identify, correctly, which diagnosis, the clinician will need to closely evaluate the behavior very carefully.
+To correctly identify which diagnosis, the clinician will need to evaluate the behavior very carefully closed.

-We as a society have begun to truly mark, identify those seeking attention, and shame them for such behaviors.
-I am not completely sure this is the right path or the best way to handle such behaviors.
-When we collectively make it clear such behavior is unwelcome, unwarranted, and not necessarily appropriate we give the the person seeking such behavior exactly what they are looking for when they set out to display such untoward or visibly obnoxious scenes.
+As a society, we have begun to truly mark, identify those seeking attention, and shame them for such behaviors.
+Not entirely sure this is the right path or the best way to handle such behaviors.
+Collectively, we need to make it clear that such behavior is unwelcome, unwarranted, and not necessarily appropriate.
+We give the person seeking such behavior precisely what they are looking for when displaying such untoward or visibly obnoxious scenes.

 I believe people need to take a more psychologically sound and driven approach when putting the blinders up.
 Actively ignoring and minimizing or better yet, making it clear through our body language and words, these sorts of displays are ineffective in capturing our attention and keeping it.